timlabs/uscode/United States Code/TITLE 44-PUBLIC PRINTING AND DOCUMENTS/CHAPTER 35-COORDINATION OF FEDERAL INFORMATION POLICY/SUBCHAPTER II-INFORMATION SECURITY/SUBCHAPTER II-INFORMATION SECURITY.md

   * (1) the Committee on Appropriations and the Committee on Homeland Security and Governmental Affairs of the Senate; and

   * (2) the Committee on Appropriations, the Committee on Homeland Security, the Committee on Oversight and Government Reform, and the Committee on Science, Space, and Technology of the House of Representatives.

+* (l) INFORMATION SHARING.—

+  * (1) IN GENERAL.—Notwithstanding any other provision of law, including any provision of law that would otherwise restrict or prevent the head of an agency from disclosing information to the Secretary, the Secretary in carrying out this section and title XXII of the Homeland Security Act of 2002 (6 U.S.C.
+651 et seq.) may access, use, retain, and disclose, and the head of an agency may disclose to the Secretary, information, for the purpose of protecting information and information systems from cybersecurity risks.

+  * (2) EXCEPTION.—Paragraph (1) shall not apply to national security systems or to information systems described in paragraph (2) or (3) of subsection (e).

 ### §3554.
 Federal agency responsibilities
 * (a) IN GENERAL.—The head of each agency shall—